dmitrymomot/gokit/jwt/README.md

 ### Token Management

-- `Generate(ctx context.Context, claims any) (string, error)` - Generate a JWT token with provided claims
+- `Generate(claims any) (string, error)` - Generate a JWT token with provided claims
-- `Parse(ctx context.Context, tokenString string, claims any) error` - Parse a JWT token into the provided claims struct
+- `Parse(tokenString string, claims any) error` - Parse a JWT token into the provided claims struct

 ### Standard Claims